-A rare look at the meltdown inside Fukushima Daiichi Nuclear Power Plant
+We visited the Fukushima Daiichi nuke plant to see how the cleanup is progressing

-The meltdown at the Fukushima Daiichi Nuclear Power Plant was the worst nuclear disaster in history.
+The meltdown at the Fukushima Daiichi Nuclear Power Plant in 2011 was the worst nuclear disaster in history.
 It's also a place where technology plays a unique -- and critical -- role in the cleanup efforts.

 This problem is so massive that it will likely take several decades and tens of billions of dollars to fix.
-Next Monday marks the eight-year anniversary of the earthquake and tsunami that triggered the disaster.
+Next Monday marks the eighth anniversary of the earthquake and tsunami that triggered the disaster.

-Ahead of that milestone, CNET paid a visit to Fukushima to look at the different kinds of technology being employed at the facility, whether it's robots going into the reactors themselves, or the use of drones and virtual reality.
+Ahead of that milestone, CNET paid a visit to Fukushima to look at the different kinds of technology being employed at the facility, whether it's robots going into the reactors themselves, or drones and virtual reality offering views of the facility.

-The following is a collection of key moments from our journey:
+The following is a collection of key moments from our journey.

 As we pass through what remains of an abandoned village, my Geiger counter begins to register the remnants of the nuclear disaster.
-We're approaching Fukushima Daiichi Nuclear Power Station, where a guard stands near the entrance.
+We're approaching Fukushima Daiichi, where a guard stands near the entrance.

 The facility is surprisingly colorful and busy.
-Thousands of workers are here as part of a clean-up that will likely take the rest of their lives, if not longer.
+Thousands of workers are here as part of a cleanup that will likely take the rest of their lives, if not longer.
 Fukushima Daiichi, the decommissioned power plant, is like no place I've ever been.

 Each day, thousands of workers struggle to clean up the disabled 860-acre site.
 Shutting it down completely is expected to take decades.
 It will require the development of new processes and specialized technologies.